feast-dev/feast/sdk/python/tests/README.md

 * Install redis on your computer.
 If you are a mac user, you should be able to `brew install redis`.
     * Running `redis-server --help` and `redis-cli --help` should show corresponding help menus.
-* Run `cd scripts/create-cluster` and run `./create-cluster start` then `./create-cluster create` to start the server.
+* * Run `./infra/scripts/redis-cluster.sh start` then `./infra/scripts/redis-cluster.sh create` to start the redis cluster locally.
 You should see output that looks like this:
 ~~~~
 Starting 6001
 Starting 6002